-I wish I could give you a rough idea on sizing but if you look only at database size and none of these other factors, you could end up with a transaction log that's seriously oversized or seriously undersized.
-I've seen recommendations of 10-25% of the size of the data and you can use that but I would also add a bit of common sense.
-A larger database with very frequent transaction log backups may not need a transaction log that's even 1% of the size of the data… The best way is to setup your development environment similar to that of your production environment (including backup jobs) and then see how the transaction log grows.
+I wish I could give you a rough idea on sizing but if you look only at database size and none of these other factors, you could end up with a transaction log that’s seriously oversized or seriously undersized.
+I’ve seen recommendations of 10-25% of the size of the data but there’s really no formula.
+A larger database with very frequent transaction log backups may not need a transaction log that’s even 1% of the size of the data… The best way is to setup your development environment similar to that of your production environment (including backup jobs) and then see how the transaction log grows.
 If you have a lot of autogrowth (because your guess was wrong), you can later clean up the fragmentation that has occurred and get back to a reasonable, intact, and optimal transaction log.
 If you want to know more about Recovery Models and their impact on the transaction log, review a sample book chapter from an MSPress book (Microsoft® SQL Server™ 2000 High Availability) that I helped to co-author.
 I only helped out on a couple of chapters but this specific chapter explains a lot about the general database environment settings that impact recovery.
-You can download Chapter 9: Database Environment Basics for Recovery here: http://www.sqlskills.com/resources/SQLServerHAChapter9.pdf
+You can download Chapter 9: Database Environment Basics for Recovery here: https://www.sqlskills.com/resources/SQLServerHAChapter9.pdf

-7) Don't let autogrowth get out of control.
-As important as capacity planning, you're not likely to be spot-on in your estimates.
-I don't recommend completely turning off autogrowth but in general I also don't like SQL Server 2000's default growth rate (or max size).
+7) [Edit 2019 by Paul: I’ve edited this to be current.]
+Don’t let autogrowth get out of control.
+As important as capacity planning, you’re not likely to be spot-on in your estimates.
+I don’t recommend completely turning off autogrowth but in general I also don’t like the default growth rate (or max size).
 In general, I would recommend setting ALL of the transaction log files attributes: initial size, growth rate AND maximum size.
 For the growth rate, I recommend something that can be allocated somewhat quickly and something of a fixed size.
-In general, I recommend a value which is less than or equal to 1GB (based on total size) but something that doesn't mean that you're going to autogrow again soon.
+In general, I recommend a value which is less than or equal to 1GB (based on total size) but something that doesn’t mean that you’re going to autogrow again soon.
 So, for databases whose transaction logs are under 1GB then you might set autogrow to somewhere between 20 and 100 MB.
-For those of you who have transaction logs measured in GB, then I'd set the autogrowth to 500MB or 1GB.
-In general, I don't like the percentage because it needs to be calculated (which I realize isn't really all that big of a deal) but the larger the file the larger the autogrowth and the longer it takes.
-In SQL Server 2000, autogrowth can create blocking…so, it's best to minimize this in general.
+For those of you who have transaction logs measured in GB, then I’d set the autogrowth to 500MB or 1GB.
+In general, I don’t like the percentage because it needs to be calculated and the larger the file the larger the autogrowth and the longer it takes.
+Autogrowth can create blocking…so, it’s best to minimize this in general.